laradic-old/themes/README.md

 ```

 ###### theme.php
-A perfect place to manage your assets
+A perfect place to define/manage your assets(groups)

 ```php